-Situated on a full acre in the desirable Justus-Tiawah School District and just 7 minutes from downtown Claremore, this beautifully maintained 7-bedroom, 4-bath home offers exceptional space, flexibility, and privacy—perfect for those seeking a country feel with in-town convenience.
-Designed with a split floor plan and multiple living areas, this home is ideal for large families, multi-generational living, work-from-home needs, or flexible spaces such as home offices, game rooms, or hobby areas.
-The open-concept kitchen features a large center island, walk-in pantry, and abundant cabinetry, seamlessly connecting to the dining and main living spaces—perfect for everyday living and entertaining.
-The primary suite serves as a private retreat, complete with an oversized walk-in shower, relaxing garden tub, dual vanities, and a spacious walk-in closet.
+Situated on a full acre in the desirable Justus-Tiawah School District and just 7 minutes from downtown Claremore, this well-maintained home offers exceptional space, flexibility, and privacy perfect for those seeking a country feel with in-town convenience.
+Designed with a split floor plan and multiple living areas, the layout adapts to a variety of needs including home office space, fitness or gym area, homeschool setup, guest rooms, or multigenerational living.
+With 7 bedrooms and 4 full baths, there is room for everyone while still offering comfort and functionality.
+The open-concept kitchen features a large center island, walk-in pantry, and abundant cabinetry, flowing seamlessly into the dining and main living areas ideal for everyday living and entertaining.
+The primary suite offers a private retreat with an oversized walk-in shower, garden tub, dual vanities, and a spacious walk-in closet.
 Additional bedrooms are generously sized and thoughtfully positioned throughout the home.
-Step outside to enjoy the expansive back deck overlooking an above-ground pool, ideal for summer gatherings, outdoor entertaining, or relaxing while taking in peaceful Oklahoma sunsets.
-The property includes three outbuildings, one fully insulated with electric, offering excellent storage or workshop potential, along with a storm shelter for added peace of mind.
-This rare acreage property combines space, functionality, and versatility with proximity to town, shopping, schools, and amenities—an outstanding opportunity for buyers seeking room to grow without sacrificing convenience.
+Enjoy the outdoors on the expansive back deck overlooking an above-ground pool — perfect for summer gatherings and relaxing Oklahoma sunsets.
+The property includes three outbuildings, including one insulated with electric, providing excellent storage, workshop, or hobby space.
+A storm shelter offers added peace of mind.
+This rare acreage property combines versatility, functionality, and convenient access to town, shopping, schools, and amenities a great opportunity for buyers looking for space and flexibility.

 Roam is your trusted partner for affordable home ownership.
 We help manage the assumption process from start to finish, enabling homebuyers to easily purchase their next home with a low-interest rate mortgage attached.